jacoscaz/quadstore/README.md

 the following values:

-- `"VOID"` - when there's no data returned by the database, such as with the `put` method or `INSERT DATA` SPARQL queries;
+- `"VOID"` - when there's no data returned by the database, such as with the `put` method;
 - `"QUADS"` - when a query returns a collection of quads;
-- `"BOOLEAN"` - when a query returns a boolean result;
-- `"BINDINGS"` - when a query returns a collection of bindings;
 - `"APPROXIMATE_SIZE"` - when a query returns an approximate count of how many matching items are present.

-For those methods that return objects with the `type` property set to either `"QUADS"` or `"BINDINGS"`, `quadstore` provides query results either in streaming mode or in non-streaming mode.
+For those methods that return objects with the `type` property set to `"QUADS"`, `quadstore` provides query results either in streaming mode or in non-streaming mode.

-Streaming methods such as `getStream` and `searchStream` return objects with the `iterator` property set to an instance of [`AsyncIterator`][dm-4], an implementation of a subset of the `stream.Readable` interface.
-This instance emits either quads or bindings, depending on the value of the `type` property.
+Streaming methods such as `getStream` return objects with the `iterator` property set to an instance of [`AsyncIterator`][dm-4], an implementation of a subset of the `stream.Readable` interface.

-Non-streaming methods such as `get` and `search` return objects with the `items` property set to an array of either quads or bindings, depending on the value of the `type` property.
+Non-streaming methods such as `get` return objects with the `items` property set to an array of quads.

 Quads are returned as and expected to be instances of the [RDF/JS `Quad` interface][dm-1] as produced by the implementation of the [RDF/JS `DataFactory` interface][dm-1] passed to the `Quadstore` constructor.

-Bindings are returned as and expected to be maps of variable names (including `?`) to instances of the [RDF/JS Term interface][dm-1] as produced by the same implementation of the [RDF/JS DataFactory interface][dm-1].

 Matching patterns, such as those used in the `get` and `getStream` methods, are expected to be maps of term names to instances of the